Miami Herald: Headquarters

 Miami Herald Media Company, which owns the Miami Herald and El Nuevo Herald, is headquartered in Sweetwater, Miami-Dade County, Florida.

 The previous headquarters, One Herald Plaza, were located on a 14 acre plot in Biscayne Bay, Miami.
 This facility opened in March 1963.
 In 2011 the Genting Group, a Malaysian company, offered to pay the Miami Herald Media Company $236 million for the current headquarters property.
 The company began scouting for a new headquarters location after finalizing the sale.
-The then president and publisher of the media company, David Landsberg, stated that it was not necessary at that point to be located in the city center, and remaining there would be too expensive.
+The then president and publisher of the media company, David Landsberg, stated that it was not necessary at that point to be located in the city center, and remaining there would be too cost-prohibitive.
 The newspaper moved to its current Doral headquarters in 2013.
 On April 28, 2014, demolition began on the building on Biscayne Bay between the MacArthur and Venetian causeways.

 In a later period it was headquartered in Doral, Florida.
 It is located in a two‑story, 160000 sqft building that had been the U.S. Southern Command center.
 The newspaper used 110000 sqft of space for office purposes.
 In 2013 there were 650 people working there.
 The newspaper had purchased land adjacent to the headquarters to build the 119000 sqft printing plant.
 The newspaper, working during the COVID-19 pandemic in Florida, was to close its Doral offices in August 2020 and later relocate to a new facility after a period of remote work.
 The remote work began prior to the closure of the office, which did occur.
 The publication sold the Doral office in September 2021, getting $27.3 million.

+In 2023, the Miami Herald announced its new headquarters would be in the Waterford Business District, relocating from Doral and after being without offices since 2020.

 Awards

 Pulitzer Prizes

-The Miami Herald has received 23 Pulitzer Prizes:
+The Miami Herald has received 24 Pulitzer Prizes: